old789/blink_3_color/README.md

 # blink_3_color
- A simple Arduino proect for the test 3 colors LED
+ A simple Arduino project for the test 3 colors LED